 The marketing catchphrase, “Ithaca is Gorges,” is no lie and a fun play on words as the area is full of gorges offering up 150 incredible cascading waterfalls within just 10 miles, just some of the many stunning waterfalls in the Finger Lakes.

-On a surface level, Ithaca was nominated as one of the prettiest towns in the US, but besides its pleasing aesthetics and stunning natural landscape of ubiquitous amounts of gorges and cascading waterfalls you can find this area of Upstate New York is steeped rich in history including crucial roles in both the domestic Civil Rights and Women’s Rights history.
+On a surface level, Ithaca was nominated as one of the prettiest towns in the US as well as one of our personal picks for best towns in the Finger Lakes, but besides its pleasing aesthetics and stunning natural landscape of ubiquitous amounts of gorges and cascading waterfalls you can find this area of Upstate New York is steeped rich in history including crucial roles in both the domestic Civil Rights and Women’s Rights history.

 Home to the youngest member of the Ivy League schools, Cornell University as well as another higher education university, Ithaca College there’s a vibrant young scene here to accommodate to the area’s younger population who studies here.